-We have audited the Pottstown School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Pottstown School District's major federal programs for the year ended June 30, 2021.
+We have audited Pottstown School District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Pottstown School District's major federal programs for the year ended June 30, 2022.
 Pottstown School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.